...

 Application of Eudragit Controlled-Release Polymers in Colon-Targeted Drug Delivery Systems

-Colon-targeted drug delivery systems (CTDDS) have gained increasing attention for their potential in treating local intestinal diseases such as ulcerative colitis, Crohn’s disease, and colorectal cancer, as well as for improving systemic absorption of drugs degraded in the upper gastrointestinal tract.
-Eudragit polymers, a family of methacrylate-based copolymers, offer versatile functionality for designing pH-dependent, time-controlled, and enzyme-triggered release formulations, making them ideal candidates for colon-targeted applications.
+Colon-targeted drug delivery systems (CTDDS) are increasingly important for treating intestinal diseases like ulcerative colitis, Crohn’s disease, and colorectal cancer, as well as enhancing systemic absorption of drugs degraded in the upper GI tract.
+Eudragit polymers, a family of methacrylate-based copolymers, are widely used in CTDDS due to their customizable pH-dependent, time-controlled, and enzyme-triggered release properties.

 Overview of Eudragit Polymers

-• Eudragit FS 30 D: Dissolves at pH > 7.0, suitable for colon-targeted coatings.
+• Eudragit FS 30 D: Dissolves at pH > 7.0, specifically designed for colon targeting.

-• Eudragit RS/RL series: Water-insoluble, pH-independent, used for sustained release.
+• Eudragit RS/RL: Water-insoluble, pH-independent, used for sustained release.

 • Customizable pH-triggered solubility